-My life has been exceptionally difficult lately for reasons that many can relate to: isolation and loneliness as a result of quarantine, homeschooling and children home more often than before, heaviness that comes with living in a pandemic, job loss and navigating life for multiple months on unemployment, never-ending changes to routine, schedule, and household needs, and the ending of a relationship with my dream guy.
+My life has been exceptionally difficult lately for reasons that many can relate to: isolation and loneliness as a result of quarantine, homeschooling and children home more often than before, heaviness that comes with living in a pandemic, job loss and navigating life for multiple months on unemployment, never-ending changes to routine, schedule, and household needs, and the ending of a relationship.
 The circumstances aside, my reaction to all this crisis, change, and uncertainty has surprised me.
 I shut-down and stopped functioning normally for a couple of months, which simply isn’t my style.
 My go-getter, always land-on-my-feet, invent change and challenge for myself, always rise-to-the-occasion personality went on vacation, and I was left ghost-walking through my life, uncertain about everything, feeling scared, sad, and tired with an utter lack of desire to do anything.

 I’m a dreamer.
 I’m a goal-setter.
 I’m a high achiever who believes in starting everyday on purpose and ending everyday with gratitude.
 I’m a lover who believes in happily-ever-after despite a life full of reasons to be guarded and untrusting.
 I am strong and capable.
 I know all of this to be true about myself, so what the hell happened to me?
 Where did I go and how do I get myself back?